lnx1288/homelab-work/README.md

 ## Known Issues

-Because of [LP#1995194](https://bugs.launchpad.net/ubuntu/+source/lxd/+bug/1995194), for the time being we need to stop the `maas` snap services to be able to initialize LXD, hence why it's better to start by creating the mirror container.
+  * __MAAS/LXD race condition__: Because of [LP#1995194](https://bugs.launchpad.net/ubuntu/+source/lxd/+bug/1995194), for the time being we need to stop the `maas` snap services to be able to initialize LXD, hence why it's better to start by creating the mirror container.